jshawl/peanut-butter-and-jelly/08-single-page-web-apps/react/readme.md

 ```

 `React.render` takes the Virtual DOM node created by `.createClass` and adds it to the actual DOM.
+wait what's a virtual dom? what does it do?
 * Takes two arguments...
   1. The component.
   2. The DOM element we want to append it to.